BlockCityCreative/bc_rules/README.md

 # bc_rules
-minetest mod that shows bc rules with /rules
+minetest mod for blockcity creative server that shows the rules with /rules command and shows info pertaining to the server with /info